 Tip: Wait the entire recommended amount of time.
 Juices start and stop often, so sit tight!
 It ain’t over ’til it’s over…

 The entire process takes up to 90 minutes or longer.
 All you have to do is check the boiling water and make sure it doesn’t boil out.

 When the process is finished the apples can just sit and cool, making it easy to take off the peel.
 Reserve 1 cup apple juice and 1 cup steamed apples (mashed).
 If you boiled the apples, fish them out and do the same thing; filter the juice.

 Once the apples get going, start the raspberries.
 This assumes you have frozen berries like I do.
 Cook them for a good 60 minutes over medium – low heat.
-Pass them through a sieve and add them back to the pot.
+Pass them through a food mill and add them back to the pot.
 (Too bad I couldn’t find mine.
 This took forever with a sifter!
 Tsk, tsk.
 We gotta stop living out of boxes.)

 Add the remaining ingredients: Apples, apple juice, lemon juice and sugar.
 Cook until the mixture sets, fill them jars and get ta cannin’.
 Process them in a water bath for 15 minutes.

 After tasting this jam, I realized the flavors would work very well with recipes that call for a raspberry sauce.
 From a pork roast to a cheesecake, it would really jazz up any dish.
 Maybe next time I’ll can some of this just prior to it setting so it stays saucy.
 Hmm, where’s my favorite cheesecake recipe?